Posted by: Kaplan Schweser

 Another similarity between the two designations is that the exams are nearly impossible to pass if all the candidate does is last-minute cramming.
 So, whether it’s the CFA exam or the CFP® exam, you should start studying early.

 To prepare for the CFA exam, CFA Institute advises a minimum of 300 hours of study for each level.
 You should focus on the Learning Outcome Statements (LOS) from CFA Institute because they detail exactly what you are expected to do on exam day.
-CFA exam preparation classes can really help, as will immersing yourself in practice questions.
+CFA study materials can really help, as will immersing yourself in practice questions.
 In addition, you should plan to take as many mock exams as you can to get used to the whole exam process.

 CFP Board recommends you spend at least 250 hours studying for the CFP® exam.
 You’ll need to pace yourself because the exam asks you to apply knowledge to case studies.
 So make sure you have the space in your life to dedicate the necessary hours to study.
 Most of the time, failing the exam is the result of not preparing properly.
 If you put together a stellar study plan and are willing to invest in exam preparation, you can increase your odds of passing.